 - 09.45 – 10.00 – Welcome slide and webinar code of conduct

 - 10.00 – 10.05 – Opening by moderator | Xander de Bruine, Program Manager Floriade Dialogues

 - 10.05 – 10.20 – Hortifootprint Category Rules – A full set of environmental impact categories to monitor horticultural production | Speaker: Roline Broekema, Wageningen University & Research Center, The Netherlands

 - 10.20 – 10.35 – Vertical Farming; Smart Urban Food Production Farms with a business model | Speaker: Ard van de Kreeke, CEO, Growx, Amsterdam, The Netherlands

 - 10.35 – 10.50 – Closed-loop system using Controlled Environment Agriculture | Speaker: Mira Merme, Founder & CEO, OneFarm, United Kingdom

 - 10.50 – 11.05 – Plant Cultivation Technologies for Safe Food Production in Space | Speaker: Barbara Belvisi, CEO InterstellarLab, France

 - 11.05 – 11.20 – Panel and Participative Dialogue

 - 11.25 – 11.30 – Wrap up and closing by moderator

-This Floriade Dialogue will be organised in close cooperation with GreenTech Amsterdam 2021 Live & Online.
+This Floriade Dialogue was organised in close cooperation with GreenTech Amsterdam 2021 Live & Online.